Osmundaceae: Evolution

 The only explicit reconstruction regarding the evolution of morphological traits in Osmundaceae can be found in Miller's groundbreaking work.
 Notable is that Permian rhizomes of both families in the Osmundales, the extinct Guaireaceae and the Osmundaceae including the extant species, show already relatively complex stele anatomies in comparison to the surviving members of the group.
 The rhizome fossil record also indicates several independent radiations of likely arborescent lineages, the Guaireaceae and Thamnopterioideae in the Permian, Osmundacaulis in the Triassic, and Plenasium (subgenus Aurealcaulis) in the late Cretaceous to Paleogene.
 As already noted by Miller, highly derived forms not directly related to the extant species and genera, can be found in the Jurassic and Cretaceous, such as Millerocaulis (Osmundacaulis) kolbii.
 Another general trend is that the Permian Osmundales were much larger than their modern counterparts.
 Today, the widespread species of Osmundaceae are rhizomatous with small, low-dissected steles.

+Recently, Urrea et al. conducted total-evidence dating analyses of extant and fossil fertile Osmundaceae in which diversification was driven by global climatic events.
+More specifically, their analyses inferred a long-term extinction interval triggered by the Toarcian Oceanic Anoxic (TOA) event initiated during the Early Jurassic.
+A dramatic loss of morphological diversity was observed to be paralleled by such extinction interval.
+Urrea et al. suggest that high extinction rates, coupled with low morphological diversity, may have resulted in depauperate Antarctic populations that subsequently gave rise to extant Todea and Leptopteris.